mozilla/application-services/docs/naming-conventions.md

 - All Rust types, traits, structs, and enum variants must follow `UpperCamelCase`.

-- Static and constant variables should be written in `SCREAMING_SNAKE_CASE`.
+- Static and constant variables should be written in `SCREAMING_SNAKE_CASE`. s

-- The functions of all component `ffi/src/lib.rs` files should also follow `snake_case`, but with an additional prefix based on the library of that function.

 For more in-depth Rust conventions, see the [Rust Style Guide](https://doc.rust-lang.org/1.0.0/style/style/naming/README.html).